f5devcentral/xchaazdemoguide/README.md

 ![Pool Name](assets/poolname.png)

 From the Select Type of Origin Server menu, select the **K8s Service Name of Origin Server on given Sites** type to specify the origin server with its K8s service name.
-Then enter the service name of the origin server (including service name we copied earlier and namespace).
-Select **Virtual Site** option in the Site or Virtual Site menu.
-And select a virtual site created earlier.
+Then enter the service name of the origin server (including the service name we copied earlier and namespace).
+Select the **Virtual Site** option in the Site or Virtual Site menu.
+And select the virtual site created earlier.
 After that, pick the **vK8s Networks on the Site** network.
 Finally, click **Apply**.

 ![Origin Server](assets/originserver.png)

 Enter a port number in the Port field.
 We use **5432** for this guide.
-And complete creating the origin pool by clicking **Add Origin Pool**.
+Complete creating the origin pool by clicking **Add Origin Pool**.

 ![Pool Port](assets/poolport.png)

 ### Creating TCP Load Balancer

-As soon as Origin Pool is ready, the TCP Load Balancer can be created, as described below.
-This load balancer needs to be accessible only from RE network, or, in other words, to be advertised there, which will be done in the next step.
+As soon as the Origin Pool is ready, the TCP Load Balancer can be created, as described below.
+This load balancer needs to be accessible only from the RE network, or, in other words, to be advertised there, which will be done in the next step.

 Navigate to the **TCP Load Balancers** option of the Load Balancers section.
 Then click **Add TCP Load Balancer** to open the load balancer creation form.